 Qualifying with the RORC series

 The 300 miles of offshore racing should be completed within the RORC's series of races, within 12 month of the start of the Rolex Fastnet Race.
 The RORC series consists of nine offshore weekend races, typically of 100-150 miles in a variety of locations.
-Six races start in the Solent and race in the English Channel, two are based in the North Sea with starts from Harwich and Burnham on Crouch, and there is opportunity to race in the Irish Sea as well.
-The RORC 2019 Programme can be viewed here and further details can be found in the Notice of Race.
+Six races start in the Solent and race in the English Channel, two are based in the North Sea with starts from Harwich and Burnham on Crouch, and there is opportunity to race in the Irish Sea as well as France.
+The RORC 2021 Programme can be viewed here and further details can be found in the Notice of Race.